jkumarakshay/Weather-To-Eat-Or-Not-Dataset/README.md

   - Demographic: age;sex, total population

-- Devanshi, you could talk about how the distance field doesn't seem to be reflective of actual querying location (PHL) and other cities.
+- The distance field doesn't seem to be reflective of actual querying location (PHL) and other cities.

+- Timing of the API calls may yield better results in warmer seasons.